 - Join a support group

 It can be helpful to join a local support group for people with bipolar disorder.
 This gives you insight into how you can manage your bipolar episodes.
-You can also consider joining online psychiatry consultation platforms for guidance and support from medical professionals.
+You can also consider joining ADHD Diagnosis Ontario for guidance and support from medical professionals.
 Ask your healthcare provider about mental health support groups in your area.

 - Do not abuse alcohol or illegal drugs